alterNERDtive/bindED/README.md

 ## Need Help / Want to Contribute?

-Have a loot at [the troubleshooting guide](https://alterNERDtive.github.io/bindED/troubleshooting).
+Have a look at [the troubleshooting guide](https://alterNERDtive.github.io/bindED/troubleshooting).
 If your problem persists, please [file an issue](https://github.com/alterNERDtive/bindED/issues/new).
 Thanks! :)

-You can also [say ìHiî on Discord](https://discord.gg/YeXh2s5UC6) if that is your thing.
+You can also [say ‚ÄúHi‚Äù on Discord](https://discord.gg/YeXh2s5UC6) if that is your thing.